 If you find a stray dog during office hours, Monday to Friday, you should phone us immediately.
 We will come and collect it as quickly as possible.
 The police no longer have any responsibility for stray dogs.
 If you find a stray dog out of office hours please call 01454 868000 for information on where to take it.

 If you lose a dog, you must inform the dog wardens at once, so they can trace you when the dog is found.
 If you lose your dog outside office hours, contact 01454 868000.

 We keep dogs we find in kennels.
 If the dog has identification, or you have told us it is missing, we will contact you.
 If not, we will keep it in kennels for up to seven days and you must contact us to claim it.
 You will need to arrange a time to collect your dog during office hours.

 The council will charge you for collecting and looking after your dog.
 The charges are;

 If your dog has an up-to-date microchip or tag clearly identifying the owner, there will be no charge for the first night in kennels.
-We can microchip for free any dog we collect.
+We can microchip any dog we collect at £18.30 per dog.
 Please bring some identification with you, such as a driving licence or bill that shows your address.